Sharath-Devanand/sharath-devanand.github.io/README.md

 ## Certifcations

 ## Education

-2023 - 2024 - University of Sheffield - Master of Science (Data Analytics - Computer Science)
+Master of Science in Data Analytics  -  2023 - 2024
+University of Sheffield
+Sheffield, UK

+Bachelor of Technology in Electronics and Communications Engineering - 2018 - 2023
-2018 - 2023 - Indian Institute of Information Technology (IIIT, India)
+Indian Institute of Information Technology
+Chennai, India

 ## Resume